massalabs/air-script/docs/src/description/example.md

     enf b.last = stack_outputs[1];
     enf c.last = stack_outputs[2];

-    # set the first row of the auxiliary column p to 1
-    enf p.first = 1;

     # set the bus q to be initially empty
     enf q.first = null;
 }